Shreeram1999/Cypress_NextJS_BoilerPlate/README.md

 - Always run tests before generating a report (to create `.nyc_output`)
 - Ignore warnings about deprecated packages unless critical
 - Use `data-cy` attributes in components for better test stability
+- Ensure `@cypress/code-coverage` is imported properly in both support files

 ---